ankurmukherjee05/Twitter_Sentiment_Analysis/README.md

 ### Prerequisites
-1. Twitter developer account - This can be created at the following link: https://developer.twitter.com/en/apply-for-access Some basic questions will need to be answered which will influence the length of time it will take for Twitter to respond to your access request.
+1. Twitter developer account - This can be created at the following link: https://developer.twitter.com/en/apply-for-access Some basic questions will need to be answered which will influence the length of time it will take for Twitter to respond to a users access request.

-2. Python 3.0 - Python 3.0 will need to be installed and configured on your machine.
+2. Python 3.0 - Python 3.0 (or greater) will need to be installed and configured on your machine.
 The programs provided in this repository can be run through both the command line or a GUI such as Spyder.

 ## Deployment
+Once a user ha both the prerequisites above, deployment of this tool can be done in 2 steps:

+#### Step 1:
+First the tweets to be analyzed will need to be collected.
+This can be done with the file "Tweet_Stream.py".
+Open the file and enter the access and consumer keys that were provided by Twitter after approval of the developer account.
+Once this is complete go to line 15-17 to the variables "tweet_limit" and "tracklist".
+These values will set the number of tweets desired and the topic respectively. tweet_limit will need to be a num, and tracklist can be both a single string or a list of strings.
+Please reference the Tweepy documentation on streaming to for any inquiries.
+The print statement on line 35 can be commented out when pulling large exports as it will slow down the program.
+It has been added as a useful tool for troubelshooting issues that may arise and verification that the program is working as expected.
+Aftet running the program the results will be stored in file "stream_data.csv" which will be created in the current working directory.
+The name of this file can be modified on line 58.

+#### Step 2: